UV200403/bus-tracking/README.md

 This is a small scale project and has got a lot of future scope .
 As a part of college project we have selected only 4 routes to reach the student location and college.With the help of the web parents can easily know the location of their children.
-And the college management also know when the bus will arrives.
+And the college management also know when the bus will arrives